Pediatric Process Class

 When therapists and neonatal specialists understand the "why of the Wiring" of neurological development, we can guide these little ones to successful somatic, sensory and social function.

-From the general embryological process of neurosensory organization, to the specific survival processes of the central autonomic system, we will identify the original body-brain logic of the newborn and gain a clearer understanding of the challenges that premature arrival brings.
+From the general embryological process of neurosensory organization, to the specific survival processes of the central autonomic system, we will identify the original body-brain logic of the newborn and gain a clearer understanding of the challenges that premature or disrupted arrival brings.

 All of this derives from a neuroscience-based understanding of the role of self-awareness and self-regulation, in therapist, caregiver AND patient, in the therapeutic process.